 Goodbye Cookpad

-I say goodbye to Cookpad.
-During my time I lead three different squads, tripled the number of users having conversations on the platform and redesigned the internal admin and community management tools from the ground up.
+I said goodbye to Cookpad after leading three different product squads.
+During my time there we tripled the number of users having conversations on the platform, significantly increased recipe sharing activity, and redesigned internal admin and community management tools from the ground up.
 I left having learnt a huge amount about leading teams and delivering products on a global scale.
-And having made some fantastic friends.

 2020